Effects of Body Overheating (At Night/Sleep Too)By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Effects of cold temperature

 Sudden exposure to cold temperature can increase breathing as well.
 E.g., sudden cold immersion usually produces severe overbreathing during the first few breaths.
 This effect is discussed on a page devoted to cold showers.

-However, it should be kept in mind that when one's CP is less than 20 s, they are predisposed to colds and infections due to the reversal of the citric acid cycle and poor immune function.
-As a result, people with low CPs (less than 20 s), should keep themselves warm.
-When the CP gets higher (more than 20 s), human tolerance to cold temperatures is greatly improved and having a cold environment becomes a positive factor for further CP growth.
+However, it should be kept in mind that when one's CP is less than a certain number, they are predisposed to colds and infections due to the reversal of the citric acid cycle and poor immune function.
+As a result, people with low CPs (the exact number provided as your bonus content right below here), should keep themselves warm.
+When the CP gets higher, human body tolerance to cold temperatures is greatly improved and having a cold environment becomes a positive factor for further CP growth.